industrial-edge/iih-semantics-getting-started/docs/Installation.md

 You have successfully created a data model based on OPC UA.
 The next step is to map connector variables to it, to fill the model with data.

 ## Mapping tags
+In order to connect the variables with the actual values of your IIH to the OPCUA model you need to connect them.
+Therefore open the IIH Semantics app on your device and follow the steps below.

 ### Option 1: SIMATIC S7+ Connector Mapping
 1. Go to **Define Data -> Organize**